Here are some ways of keeping the standards high.

 The Academy for Healthcare Science document ‘Good Scientific Practice’ sets out the principles, values and the standards of behaviour and practice for the healthcare science workforce.
 These standards and values must be achieved and maintained in the delivery of work activities, the provision of care and personal conduct.

-Mid-term review of progression (MRP)
+Review of progression

 Keep in touch during the rotation phase